terrastonelandscaping/airspace-hugo/exampleSite/content/english/faq/_index.md

 #### 1. What are the main differences between Natural Stone, Interlock and Asphalt?

 ##### Interlocking stone pavers are made from concrete.
-Natural stone pavers are made from natural stone sourced from stone quarries, and Asphalt is made when a layer of crushed stone or aggregate is coated and mixed with tar.
+Natural stone pavers are made from natural stone sourced from stone quarries, and Asphalt is made when a layer of crushed stone or aggregate is coated and mixed with tar

 #### 2. Does sealing make the surface slippery when its wet?